Johnson Brothers China: Vintage Patterns, Value, and How to Decorate With It

 A vintage Johnson Brothers China guide with collectible patterns, styling tips, and seasonal decor ideas, featuring Autumn’s Delight, Chintz & more.

+Johnson Brothers China has remained collectible for decades, thanks to its detailed transferware patterns and wide range of seasonal designs.
 There’s something undeniably charming about Johnson Brothers China, and for me, it started with a thrift store find I’ll never forget, a complete set of Autumn’s Delight for just $65.

 Johnson and Johnson Brothers Autumn's Delight Dish set